Limits of self-interacting neutrinos from the BAO and CMB phase shift: Conclusion

-Overall, it is interesting to study how different neutrino interactions may change the phase in the CMB or BAO, which is a robust signature of the C$\nu$B, and constraints from cosmological data can be complementary to particle physics experiments which may not be able to access interactions between particles in the conditions that occur in the early Universe.
 There may also be additional information from the phase shift that could be explored in other probes.
 In future work, it may be worth exploring forecasts in which the helium abundance $Y_{p}$, which describes the mass abundance of helium, could be included in the CMB forecasts.
 This may weaken constraints because $Y_{p}$ changes the Silk damping scale and thus is expected to have some degeneracy with $\beta_{\phi}(N_{\mathrm{eff}})$.
 In \cite{libanore2025joint}, it is shown that the 21 cm power spectrum is able to constrain $G_{\mathrm{eff}}$; these constraints could be complementary to those obtained from the phase shift in CMB and BAO data.
 In \cite{montefalcone2025tracing}, the phase shift is studied in the 21 cm power spectrum.